Cloud-SPAN/aws-instances/paper-jose/paper.md

 # Conclusions
 Using the scripts is rather easy and most convenient once the scripts environment has been configured.
 We have saved a lot of time in managing the instances for our workshops for over a year.
 Most of the time we only need to configure the file "*instancesNames.txt*" with the names of the instances to manage for a workshop.
 The file **tags.txt** has to be configured only once and we copy it to manage instances for other workshops.
 Similary, the file **resourcesIDs.txt** needs to be configured only once for workshops that use a different instance type (t3.small, t3.medium, etc.) or a different AMI template.
 We handle only two `resourcesIDs.txt` files, one for our genomics workshops and the other for our metagenomics workshops.
 They differ on both the instance type and the AMI template id, but are the same in all other entries: subnet-id, base domatin name, etc.

-While configuring the scripts environment is somewhat involved, it has to be made only once and the online course covers all the details.
+Configuring the scripts environment is somewhat involved but it has to be made only once and the online course covers all the details.
 It should take 2 to 4 hours depending on experience to cover the course along with configuring the scripts environment.

+We used the scripts to support delivery of 'omics training, but the scripts will work equally well for Linux instances configured for other purposes.

 # Acknowledgements

-We acknowledge contributions from ...
+We acknowledge funding from the UKRI innovation scholars award, project reference: MR/V038680/1 and the Natural Environment Research Council, project reference: NE/X006999/1.

 # References